robertorcosta/azure-docs.pt-br/articles/industry/agriculture/prepare-for-deployment.md

 Depois que a instalação do Datahub for concluída, você receberá a URL para acessar as APIs do FarmBeats do Azure por meio da interface do Swagger no formato https://\<yourdatahub-site-Name >. azurewebsites. net/Swagger.

 1. Para entrar por meio do Swagger, copie e cole a URL em seu navegador.
-1. Entre com suas credenciais do portal do Azure.
+2. Entre com suas credenciais do portal do Azure.
-1. Adicional Experimente este "teste de sanidade":

-     - Entre com êxito no portal do Swagger usando o link Datahub, que você recebeu como uma saída para uma implantação bem-sucedida.
-     - Obter API de tipos estendidos – selecione "Experimente o/execute"
-     - Você deve receber o código de resposta do servidor 200 e não uma exceção, como "403 usuário não autorizado".
+3. Você pode ver o Swagger e executar todas as operações REST nas APIs do Azure FarmBeats.
+Isso indica uma implantação bem-sucedida do Azure FarmBeats.

 ### <a name="accelerator"></a>Acelerador